Saishrey/MusicSTORE-Ecommerce-Website/README.md

 3) go to phpmyadmin -> create database 'dbmsproject'
 4) copy all the query command from SQL.sql -> paste it under the database 'dbmsproject' sql.
 5) modify the account and password under the file functions.php to your email id and password
+6) modify the admin email which you want to set, in the login.php file (make sure that the email and password for admin is present in the database)
+7) NOTE: inorder to send email through php mailer, you have to first enable Less secure app access for your email -> to do that go to your gmail
+        -> click on Manage your Google account
+        -> Click on security
+        -> scroll down till you find Less secure app access -> turn it on
-6) now you are ready to run your login system project !
+6) now you are ready to run your RDBMS E-commerce project!
 7) Happy Coding